 In this chapter we will get started with eSim.
 Referring to this chapter will make one familiar with eSim and will help plan the project before actually designing a circuit.
+Lets get started.

-4.1 How to launch eSim?
+4.1 How to launch eSim in Ubuntu?